Governor

-A governor is an administrative leader and head of a polity or political region, ranking under the head of state and in some cases, such as governors-general, as the head of a state's official representative.
+A governor is an administrative leader and head of a polity or political region, in some cases, such as governors-general, as the head of a state's official representative.
 Depending on the type of political region or polity, a governor may be either appointed or elected, and the governor's powers can vary significantly, depending on the public laws in place locally.
 The adjective pertaining to a governor is gubernatorial, from the Latin root gubernare.
+In a federated state, the governor may serve as head of state and head of government for their regional polity, while still operating under the laws of the federation, which has its own head of state for the entire federation.

 Ancient empires

 Pre-Roman empires

-Though the legal and administrative framework of provinces, each administrated by a governor, was created by the Romans, the term governor has been a convenient term for historians to describe similar systems in antiquity.
+Though the legal and administrative framework of provinces, each administered by a governor, was created by the Romans, the term governor has been a convenient term for historians to describe similar systems in antiquity.
 Indeed, many regions of the pre-Roman antiquity were ultimately replaced by Roman 'standardized' provincial governments after their conquest by Rome.
 Plato used the metaphor of turning the Ship of State with a rudder; the Latin word for rudder is gubernaculum.